thejoshyee/password-generator/README.md

 # Scrimba - solo project - Password Generator

 ## About
 A solo project for Scrimba's Front End Career Path featuring a password generator.
-I used HTML, CSS, and Javascript to creat this app.
+I used HTML, CSS, and Javascript to create this app.

 ## Learning
 - HTML